 It is always a good time to bake something with chocolate.
 But discovering you haven’t got a crucial recipe ingredient can ruin the mood.
-Knowing a chocolate ingredient “equivalent” or substitution can save the day and your favorite dish!
+Knowing an ingredient’s “equivalent” or substitution can save the day and your favorite dish!

-Today, Mom helps cooks and chocoholics with tips on chocolate and includes the world’s easiest dipped strawberry recipe.
+Today, Mom helps cooks and chocoholics with baking and recipe tips and includes the world’s easiest dipped strawberry recipe.

 There are two types of cocoa; regular cocoa and Dutch cocoa.
 Dutch cocoa, or alkalized cocoa has reduced the natural acidity of the cocoa bean resulting in a darker, mellower, more chocolaty cocoa powder.

 Sometimes you shouldn’t substitute cocoa: Since Dutch cocoa is more alkaline, substituting it with regular cocoa may effect how your baked goods (especially cakes or souffles) rise.
 Be careful and take notes for next time.